Ultralight Backpacking Food List: A High Calorie, Lightweight Plan

 Conclusion

-Let me know what you think about this ultralight backpacking meal plan, and please share your own tips for meal planning for a backpacking trip in the comments below.
+Let me know what you think about this ultralight backpacking meal plan, and please share your tips for meal planning for a backpacking trip in the comments below.

 Leave a Reply